SSWConsulting/SSW.Roles/development.md

 - I learn quickly

 ### Communication
-- I am open to receiving feedback and incorporating it into my work.
+- I am open to receiving feedback and incorporating it into my work
-- I am building confidence in providing constructive feedback to peers.
+- I am building confidence in providing constructive feedback to peers
-- I can follow directions.
+- I can follow directions

 ### Project leadership & Stakeholder management
 - I am learning how to work as a member of a Scrum team